d1manson/waveform/README.md

 # <a name="wiki"/> Waveform

 Daniel decided that browsers are good for rapid design of user-friendly interfaces.
 This is very much a work in progress.
 Note that only Chrome is actively supported.
 Firefox seems to work okay, but other browsers less so.
-Feel free to contribute.

-#### To use the application do one of the following:
+**To use the application** do one of the following:
 + go to [d1manson.github.io/waveform](http://d1manson.github.io/waveform) for the latest fairly stable version
 + [download](https://github.com/d1manson/waveform/archive/master.zip) the code and open index.html in your browser.
 + if you want an older "stable" version you will need to navigate through the git history of the ``hgpages``  branch and download the version you like.
 Note that only recent releases have been tagged with human-readable names.

-**Updates** I will endevaour to create named releases when new features are implemented (but not do that annoyingly ofen).
-There is an RSS feed for releases ([here](https://github.com/d1manson/waveform/releases.atom)), which you can use with any RSS reader or [RSS email service](https://blogtrottr.com/).
+**Updates** will be downloaded simply by refreshing the page.
+In terms of being informed of changes, I will endevaour to create named releases when new features are implemented so that you can subscribe to the [RSS feed for releases] (https://github.com/d1manson/waveform/releases.atom).
+You can use any RSS reader or [RSS email service](https://blogtrottr.com/) to get the RSS.
+I will endeavor not to spam the RSS with lots of small update releases.

+**Bugs, features, and feedback.** If you are using the application, I'd love to know!
+If you find any bugs then definitely report them as soon as possible.
+There are many features I'd like to add at some point, but most of them are rather time consuming to implement using the current framework.
+However, if you let me know what it is you want, I may be more inclined to implement it, especially if it's one of the less tricky things to do.

 #### Screenshots
 Example view of the whole application, with a few things labeled: